arunm8489/Amazon_Fine_Food_Reviews-sentiment_analysis/README.md

 Given a review, determine whether the review is positive (Rating of 4 or 5) or negative (rating of 1 or 2).

 ## Blog explanation:
 I have written a blog explaining the approach i used to solve this sentiment analysis problem from basic EDA to deployment.
-You can read my medium blog for that.
+You can read my <a href="https://medium.com/@arunm8489/sentiment-analysis-on-amazon-food-reviews-from-eda-to-deployment-f985c417b0c">medium blog</a> for that.

 ## Results: